deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 | $c = 10$ | Long       | 80     | 1       | 6        | 5.6345        | 5.6666          |
 | $c = 10$ | Long       | 90     | 1       | 6        | 5.6237        | 5.6565          |

 However, we noticed that with fewer heads and layers, the base model trained at approximately the same rate as the Gaussian model.
-A smaller number of attention heads and attention layers implies that there are fewer parameters that need to be updated in order to learn the task; this typically means that training is faster for smaller models.
-As a result, it makes sense that a smaller model would benefit less from the increase in training speed that reduced attention context offers—since the model is so small already, any increase in training speed would be marginable.
+A smaller number of attention heads and attention layers implies that fewer parameters need to be updated to learn the task; this typically means that training is faster for smaller models.
+As a result, it makes sense that a smaller model would benefit less from the increase in training speed that reduced attention context offers; since the model is so small, training is already fast and any decrease in training speed would be minor.

 To test the limitations of Gaussian attention, we experimented with extremely sparse attention patterns that selected only one token for each model.